 By Aoife Holohan

-Aoife Holohan, Class of 2019, is an Arts and Humanities major from somewhere in Ireland you’ve never heard of.
+Aoife Holohan is a 3rd semester arts and humanities major hailing from somewhere in Ireland you’ve definitely never heard of.